-However, the author and other copyright holders are entitled to place on their works a copyright notice consisting of the letter C in a circle, together with their name and the place and year of the first publication.
-In case such a copyright notice is displayed, there is a presumption that the work is copyright protected in favour of the person using the copyright notice, until otherwise proven.
+However, the author and other copyright holders are entitled to place on their works a copyright notice consisting of the letter C in a circle together with their name, and the place and year of the first publication.
+In cases where such a copyright notice is displayed, there is a presumption that the work is copyright protected in favour of the person using the copyright notice, until otherwise proven.

-14 What are the consequences for failure to display a copyright notice?
+16 What are the consequences for failure to display a copyright notice?

-There are no consequences, except that the presumption mentioned above under the answer to question 13 shall not apply.
+There are no consequences, except that the presumption mentioned above in question 15 shall not apply.

-15 Is there a requirement of copyright deposit?
+17 Is there a requirement of copyright deposit?